Celebrated Places to Eat in Brighton

 Brighton Restaurant Awards 2018

 The BRAVO food awards received votes across 450 independent venues (120 up from 2017), proving the passion of the city’s residence is fairly matched by that of our award winning chefs, republicans and restaurateurs.
-Watch this space as we reveal a full list of winners on March 28th 2018.

 Multi-Award Winning Michael Bremner